 Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-Welcome to The Roar’s Olympic medal tally, which will be updated every single day during the upcoming 2021 Olympic Games, which will be held in Tokyo, Japan.
+Welcome to The Roar’s Olympic medal tally, which will be updated every single day during the 2021 Olympic Games in Tokyo, Japan.

 The 2021 Games run from Friday, July 23 until Sunday, August 8.